solarkennedy/xkyle.com/content/post/2019-11-23-what-k8s-got-right.markdown

 "What a great design", "such great separation of concerns", were thoughts I had at the time.
 I even felt a tinge of smugness.
 It kinda felt like when I first understood the "reversed" server/client model of [X](https://en.wikipedia.org/wiki/X_Window_System#Client%E2%80%93server_separation).

+But why do I consider this model a failure?

+The limit